Aloe Arborescens [aL-oh ar-bo-RES-senz], commonly known as the Candelabra plant.

 Because the plant is a fast-growing, sprawling plant, it requires soil and pots to match the demands of its growth.
 A well-drained, commercial cactus mix is preferable.

-However, make your own mix by combining equal parts sand, perlite, and potting soil.
+However, make your own mix by combining equal parts of sand, perlite, and potting soil.
 Add gravel to this mix for drainage in the base, and you’re good to go!
+More on soil for Aloe plants.

 The plant grows in smaller pots while young but will outgrow its space and will need stepping up to a larger container once it matures.